Therapy And Support Groups For Social Skills Issues

 Treatment groups are more like little courses.
 They're more structured, focused on teaching, and they have a clear outcome they're trying to reach.
 They're lead by one or more mental health professionals, who have instructor-like roles.
 An example would be a 10-week group designed to reduce symptoms of social anxiety by teaching its members principles and techniques based on Mindfulness Meditation.
 Each session would cover specific pre-planned items.
 A second example would be a general social skills training group, with each week covering a topic such as body language, assertive communication, and so on.

 Support groups are less structured and more open-ended.
-They're pretty much what they sound like.
-They're a place where a group of people who have a common issue can meet to support and help each other.
+They may run every week all year.
+They're a place where a group of people who have a common struggles can meet to support and help each other.
 The emphasis is on the members sharing with each other, rather than most of the content coming from a professional.
 An example would be an ongoing bi-monthly group where men with Asperger's Syndrome can talk to each other about the challenges of trying to socialize in their work and personal lives.
 Support groups may be facilitated by a mental health professional, but rather than going through a curriculum their aim is to help the discussion stay productive and on track.
 A trained counselor doesn't always facilitate.
 A support group may be organized and run entirely by its members.

 Groups may also be a mix of the two.
 For example, a monthly support group for people with social anxiety may begin with a quick lesson or presentation about a certain aspect of interpersonal skills, after which the members can talk to each other, with that topic kicking off the discussion.